Bobbio Abbey: Basilica

 The current Basilica of San Colombano was built during 1456–1530 in a Renaissance style.
 The Basilica has a Latin cross layout with a nave and two aisles, a transept and a rectangular apse.
 It includes a 9th-century baptismal font.
 The nave fresco decoration was completed in the 16th century by Bernardino Lanzani.
 The 15th-century crypt houses the sarcophagus of St. Columbanus, by Giovanni dei Patriarchi (1480), and those of the first two abbots, St. Attala and St. Bertulf.
 Also in the crypt is a 12th-century pavement mosaic with the histories of the Maccabeans and the Cycle of the Months.
 No structures of the earliest monastery buildings are visible.

 The bell-tower (late 9th century) and the smaller apse are from the original Romanesque edifice.
 The Torre del Comune (Communal Tower) was built in 1456–85.

+Museums

 The Museum of the Abbey includes findings and remains from Roman (tombs, altars, sculptures) and Lombard ages (capitals, tombstones).
 It houses also a polyptych by Bernardino Luini and the Bobbio collection, the second largest in the world, of Monza ampullae, pilgrimage flasks from the 6th century.